-It is crucial for car owners to choose the right auto insurance policy.
+It is crucial for car owners to choose the best auto insurance company.
 Carelessly selecting a policy without going into the details may cost more money while only limited coverage is provided.
 So, every person must carefully understand the insurance policy before signing up.
 By doing this, the risks of making mistakes in the policy will be reduced.

 Here is a list of five mistakes that one must avoid while choosing an auto insurance policy: